 Liaison with the Allegations Manager (LADO)

-Co-operation with the investigating agency’s enquiries as appropriate.
+Co-operation with the investigating agency’s enquiries as appropriate (including working closely with the employment agency in the case of supply teachers).

 Consideration of employment issues and possible disciplinary action where the investigating agencies take no further action.